Advanced lead gen strategies

 - Topic-specific - focus on competitor posts about a specific problem you solve

-- Thought leaders - mine posts from industry influencers, not just direct competitors
+- Thought leaders - research posts from industry influencers, not just direct competitors

 Strategy 2: Your own post engagement